Rhodes-OS/std-ownership/README.md

 The ownership system allows users to customize safety checks to guarantee system and application security.

 ## Quick Start
-In the `example` module, you can run
+In the `examples` module, you can run
 ```shell
 cargo run --example ownership
 ```